10 Best Beaches in Victoria, BC

-Victoria has the enviable geographical position of being surrounded by beautiful beaches on three sides.
-This makes for ideal beach going conditions: if it's windy or rough on one side, just head to the other side to find calm water.
+The city of Victoria, on Vancouver Island has the enviable geographical position of being surrounded by beautiful beaches on three sides.
+This makes for ideal beach-going conditions: if it's windy or rough on one side, just head to the other side to find calm water.
 If the winds shift, don't sweat it, a majority of the beaches within the city limits are a short drive from one another.

 That said, don't be deterred from heading to Victoria's wonderful beaches — you'll find plenty of other activities on and off the water.
 These include on-water activities like stand up paddleboarding, kayaking, and kitesurfing.
 Off-water activities like peaceful shoreline walks, sunbathing, sandcastle building, and constructing a driftwood fort are other possibilities.
 Building beach fires is a tradition in British Columbia, but they are not allowed in the greater Victoria area.